point85/caliper/README.md

 ## Project Structure
 The Caliper library depends on Java 6+.
 The unit tests depend on JUnit (http://junit.org/junit4/), Hamcrest (http://hamcrest.org/), Gson (https://github.com/google/gson) and HTTP Request (https://github.com/kevinsawicki/http-request).
-The example application depends on Java 8+ and a JPA implementation (e.g. EclipseLink http://www.eclipse.org/eclipselink/#jpa).
+The example application depends on Java 8+ and a JPA implementation (e.g. Hibernate).

 The Caliper library and application, when built with Gradle, has the following structure:
  * `/database` - SQL script files for table and index generation